almahamans/travel-app/README.md

 `npm test`

 ### Future work
-want to add weather icons, add flight and hotel detailes also allow user to print the page.
+want to add weather icons, add flight and hotel detailes, break down the code into smaller modules also allow user to print the page.